theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ## The ramp generator

-Before jumping into the difference between DCOs and VCOs, it's useful to discuss the similarities.
-As shown in the block diagrams above, several designs for VCOs **and** the Juno DCOs are designed around a **ramp generator** (sometimes referred to as a *ramp core*) which creates a *sawtooth* (ramp) waveform:
+Before jumping into the difference between DCOs and VCOs it's useful to discuss the similarities.
+As shown in the block diagrams above several designs for VCOs **and** the Juno DCOs are designed around a **ramp generator** (sometimes referred to as a *ramp core*) which creates a *sawtooth* (ramp) waveform:

 ![A sawtooth waveform](/static/juno/ramp.png)

 The ramp generator is the beginning of how an oscillator turns a *frequency input signal* into the various useful waveforms that are used to make musical sounds.
-For a VCO, the frequency input signal is in the form of a *control voltage*, hence "voltage-controlled".
-For a DCO, the frequency input signal is in the form of a *digital clock*, hence "digitally-controlled".
+For a VCO, the frequency input signal is a **control voltage**, hence "voltage-controlled".
+For a DCO, the frequency input signal is a **digital clock**, hence "digitally-controlled".

 The difference in the type of input signal has a significant impact on the circuit design.
 Before getting into those differences, let's look at the heart of the ramp generator that's shared between both designs: the **integrator**.

 ## The integrator

 An integrator is a electronic circuit that performs the mathematical operation of [*Integration*](https://en.wikipedia.org/wiki/Integral).
-This is a fancy word from calculus but don't be afraid, it's actually pretty straightforward in practice.
+This is a fancy word from calculus but don't be afraid- it's actually pretty straightforward in practice.

 The purpose of an integrator is to produce an output signal that changes (increase or decreases) at a rate corresponds to the magnitude and duration of the input signal.
 In this case the input and output signals are both voltage.
-If you apply a **constant** voltage to an integrator, it will create a consistent increase or decrease in the output voltage (a *ramp*):
+If you apply a **constant** voltage to an integrator, it will create a consistent increase or decrease in the output voltage over time (a *ramp*):

 ![An ideal integrator](../static/juno/integrator-ramp.png)

 More voltage means that the ramp will have a steeper slope.
 This is going to be helpful in generating a sawtooth waveform- the integrator ramp produces exactly one cycle of a sawtooth waveform.
 The trick is getting it to restart so that it creates a repeating (or *periodic*) sawtooth waveform.

-The way that an integrator is implemented is using an [op-amp integrator circuit](https://www.electronics-tutorials.ws/opamp/opamp_6.html):
+You can create an integrator using an [op-amp integrator circuit](https://www.electronics-tutorials.ws/opamp/opamp_6.html):

 ![A basic op-amp integrator circuit](../static/juno/op-amp-integrator.png)

 The op-amp integrator is based on the idea that if you apply a voltage to a capacitor it [takes some time to charge](http://hyperphysics.phy-astr.gsu.edu/hbase/electric/capchg.html), in fact, it will charge at a rate that is proportional to the input voltage which sounds a *lot* like integration!
-Without going into too much op-amp theory, you can just assume that the integrator circuit will produce a voltage that increases or decreases at a rate determined by the input voltage and the values of `R` and `C` (these determine the [*RC constant*]() of the integrator - or put more simply, *how long it takes the circuit to charge up*).
-You can play around this with interactive illustration to see how the voltage, resistance, and capacitance changes the behavior of the integrator:
+Without going into too much op-amp theory, you can just assume that the integrator circuit will produce a voltage that increases or decreases at a rate determined by the input voltage and the values of `R` and `C`.
+The values of `R` and `C` determine the [**RC constant**](https://www.electronics-tutorials.ws/rc/rc_1.html) of the integrator - or put more simply, *how long it takes the circuit to charge up*.
+Remember this concept because it comes into play a *lot* in this article.

+You can play around this with interactive illustration to see how changing the voltage, resistance, or capacitance changes the output of the integrator:

 <canvas id="integrator" width="1000" height="600"></canvas>
 <form class="canvas-controls" id="integrator-form">